 “Owing to some intrinsic characteristics of liquid electrolytes, such as low lithium transport number, complex reaction at the solid/liquid interface, and thermal instability, it has not been possible to simultaneously achieve high energy and power in any of the current electrochemical devices,” said Nobuyuki Zettsu, as first author on the paper.

-Lithium ion batteries are rechargeable and power such devices as cell phones, laptops, power tools, and even store power for the electrical grid.
+Lithium-ion batteries are rechargeable and power such devices as cell phones, laptops, power tools, and even store power for the electrical grid.
 They’re particularly sensitive to temperature fluxes, and have been known to cause fires or even explosions.
 In response to the problems with liquid electrolytes, scientists are working toward developing a better all-solid-state battery without liquid.

 “Despite the expected advantages of all-solid-state batteries, their power characteristic and energy densities must be improved to allow their application in such technologies as long-range electric vehicles,” Zettsu said.
-“The low rate capabilities and low energy densities of the all-solid-state batteries are partly due to a lack of suitable solid-solid heterogeneous interface formation technologies that exhibit high iconic conductivity comparable to liquid electrolyte systems.”
+“The low rate capabilities and low energy densities of the all-solid-state batteries are partly due to a lack of suitable solid-solid heterogeneous interface formation technologies that exhibit high ionic conductivity comparable to liquid electrolyte systems.”

 Zettsu and his team grew garnet-type oxide solid electrolyte crystals in molten LiOH used as a solvent (flux) on a substrate that bonded the electrode into a solid state as they grew.
 A specific crystal compound known to grow cubically allowed the researchers to control the thickness and connection area within the layer, which acts as a ceramic separator.